-Making sense of a senseless disease is hard enough for adults.
+Making sense of Alzheimer’s disease is hard enough for adults.
 Here are suggestions for helping your teens and children cope.

 When I was in seventh grade, my grandfather, Robert L. Landis, began showing signs of Alzheimer’s.
-In the middle of 10th grade, he passed away.
+In the middle of tenth grade, he passed away.

 My grandfather was a father figure to me, but my family didn’t know how to talk about his illness and how it impacted us, and we didn’t seek the help of a therapist or medical professional who could have helped us navigate such an emotional and complex family matter.
 So what I did instead was what any troubled teenager would do: I lashed out.
 I got into arguments with my grandmother and I started hanging out with the wrong crowds and unsurprisingly, I got myself into a lot of trouble.
 Eventually, I forgot all about my grandfather and how he raised me.

 Understanding my emotions and feelings of loss during those formative years has allowed me to turn my life around.
-If I had had open communication and therapy as a teen, I would’ve potentially been saved from years of emotional instability and sadness.
+If open communication and therapy had been an option for me a as a teen, I could’ve potentially helped me prevent years of emotional instability and sadness.

-Helena Chang Chui, MD with the USC Memory and Aging Center at Keck Medicine of USC, is an internationally recognized Alzheimer’s disease expert who helped us understand how to explain Alzheimer’s disease to children and teens.
+Helena Chang Chui, MD, an internationally recognized Alzheimer’s disease expert with the USC Memory and Aging Center at Keck Medicine of USC, offers recommendations on how to explain Alzheimer’s disease to children and teens.

-Like adults, children and teens will experience a flood of emotions when a loved one is diagnosed with Alzheimer’s disease or any other dementia.
+Like adults, children and teens may experience a flood of emotions when a loved one is diagnosed with Alzheimer’s disease or any other dementia.
 Common feelings include:

 - Anxiety, especially about what will happen to the person and what it means for them personally